awaityou/awaityou.github.io/README.md

-If I live to 60
+If I, 21, live to be 60 years old.